leesga8/Alberdle/capstone-proposal.md

 ## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

+Stretch goals:

-The stretch goals of this project include: allowing the user to select a category which has only relevant words.
-There can also be a login screen for an account which can keep track of the user's statistics and how many tries it took to solve.
-Another stretch goal is to learn Tailwind CSS and style the project with Tailwind.
+  - Allow user to select a category which has only relevant words.
+  - User authentication to keep track of user's statistics and how many tries it took to solve.
+  - Learn and implement Tailwind CSS to style project
+  - User can click light/dark mode or different color schemes for game characters

 ## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-Allowing the user to select different categories will be created with javascript logic.
-Not entirely clear on how to implement authentication but possible avenues to research can be Auth0 or vanilla javascript?
-If I need a database to store user game data I am thinking of Firestore.
-Further research will have to be done on Auth0 and Firestore.
+Allowing the user to select different categories could be created with vanilla javascript logic.
+Further research will need to be done to implement authentication but possible avenues could be Auth0?
+If I need a database to store user game data I am thinking of using Firestore.
+I would have to find Tailwind tutorials or videos and learn how to implement into my project.
+For the light/dark mode and color schemes, vanilla javascript should be enough.

 ## Is there anything else you'd like your instructor to know?
 I would like to build out the project in React but I am also leaving the option open to write it using vanilla Javascript.
 Further learning of React will take time and research will have to be done to outline the project.